vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Brønnøysundregistrene](https://www.brreg.no).
 Vipps automatically deactivates merchants (companies) when they are deleted from Brønnøysundregistrene.

-Merchant can log in on [portal.vipps.no](https://portal.vipps.no) and deactivate sale units.
+Merchants can log in on [portal.vipps.no](https://portal.vipps.no) and deactivate their sale units.
 This is sometimes done "by accident", without being aware of the consequences.
 The merchant can then reactivate the sale unit.